 The expense and investment alone for migration usually makes it a non-starter.
 However, there is a way to migrate entire digital workforces faster and at a fraction of the cost it normally demands.

-Watch this space because that’s exactly what we’ll be covering in the last part of this blog series—how organizations can easily switch to Microsoft Power Automate, faster and cheaper, while overcoming all of the obstacles listed above.
+That’s precisely what we cover in the last part of this blog series—how organizations can easily switch to Microsoft Power Automate, faster and cheaper, while overcoming all of the obstacles listed above.